 Constitution Article III, Section 6: "Those eligible for election to Fellow shall have made outstanding contributions to the atmospheric or related oceanic or hydrologic sciences or their applications during a substantial period of years."

 The procedure for Fellows nominations is restricted to electronic submissions.
 The nominator, an active AMS member, is responsible for uploading the entire nomination package.
-The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the questionnaire, not to exceed three pages.
+The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the additional nominee information section, not to exceed three pages.
 Of these three letters, one support letter is required from an individual outside the nominee’s home institution.
 These letters should supplement the information in the sponsor’s original nomination of this individual.
 (DO NOT LIST PUBLICATIONS OR INCLUDE CV.)

 Nominee's Educational Background